600ea031717b8

 For travellers drawn to history, landscapes and culturally rich routes beyond the obvious.

-Your trip starts in the beautiful city of Dubrovnik.
-You will stay here for three nights, giving you the chance to get to know the city better.
+Your journey begins in the beautiful city of Dubrovnik.
+You’ll be staying here for three nights, giving you the chance to get to know the city better.
 A wonderful start to an unforgettable trip.

 Day 2: Dubrovnik

-Dubrovnik, one of the most beautiful fortifications in the world and a must-see of Dalmatia.
-This city, which has defied centuries of struggle and peace, possesses an inner city full of medieval and Renaissance architecture, a summer festival, lush vegetation in its gardens and the free atmosphere of a city-state.
+Dubrovnik, one of the most beautiful fortified cities in the world and a must-see in Dalmatia.
+This city, which has weathered centuries of conflict and peace, boasts a historic centre full of medieval and Renaissance architecture, a summer festival, lush gardens and the free-spirited atmosphere of a city-state.
 Dubrovnik is therefore a symbol of freedom in Croatia.
-A walk along the 25-metre-high city walls offers the best views of the city's stone alleys, steps and squares.
-It is not surprising that Dubrovnik is called 'the Pearl of the Mediterranean' and is listed as a Unesco World Heritage Site.
-With 2774 hours of sunshine annually, its crystal-clear sea water and shelter from the cold continental air by Mount Srd, Dubrovnik and its Lapad peninsula is one of the most popular holiday destinations.
+A walk along the 25-metre-high city walls offers the best views of the city’s stone alleyways, stairways and squares.
+It is no coincidence that Dubrovnik is known as ‘the Pearl of the Mediterranean’ and features on the UNESCO World Heritage List.
+With 2,774 hours of sunshine a year, its crystal-clear sea and the shelter provided by Mount Srd against the cold continental air, Dubrovnik and its Lapad peninsula are among the most popular holiday destinations.

 Day 3: Ston and “the white and red gold”

-Ston was for many years the northernmost defensive gateway of the republic of Ragusa, Croatia's most important town after the capital.
-Its impressive fortifications, including a five-kilometre wall against a mountain ridge, served to protect the city and its lucrative salt flats, where you can find the so-called 'white gold', from attacks from the sea.
-In Mali Ston, you will taste the delicious local mussels and oysters.
-Ston is also the gateway to the Peljesač peninsula, Croatia's second largest peninsula, with extraordinary views renowned for its excellent red wines, the 'red gold'.
+For many years, Ston was the northernmost defensive gateway of the Republic of Ragusa, Croatia’s most important town after the capital.
+The impressive fortifications, including a five-kilometre-long wall along a mountain ridge, served to protect the town and the lucrative salt flats – where you can find the so-called ‘white gold’ – against attacks from the sea.
+In Mali Ston, you can sample the delicious local mussels and oysters.
+Ston is also the gateway to the Peljesač Peninsula, Croatia’s second-largest peninsula, renowned for its extraordinary views and excellent red wines, the ‘red gold’.

 Day 4: Cavtat and the Konavlje region

-The former Greek colony of Epidaurus is a delightful seaside resort with an atmosphere of blissful idleness.
-Two green peninsulas surround the quaint harbour.
-You can admire some of his work in the birthplace of painter Kuća Bukovac, the figurehead of the Croatian secession, and the Rectors' Palace.
-From the Racìč family's mausoleum, the view of the coast and mountains is particularly beautiful.
-Cavtat is also the capital of Konavlje, a small strip of hills and rich in an exceptionally vibrant traditional culture.
-In Čilipi, you can attend folk music and dance in the village square on Sunday mornings.
-To conclude your fourth day, you'll travel on to the beautiful neighbouring country, Montenegro.
-Here you will stay four nights at one of our Caractère hotels, on the Montenegrin coast.
+The former Greek colony of Epidaurus is a delightful seaside resort where an atmosphere of blissful idleness prevails.
+Two green peninsulas enclose the charming harbour.
+In the birthplace of the painter Kuća Bukovac, the figurehead of Croatian Art Nouveau, and the Rector’s Palace, you can admire a number of his works.
+From the Racìč family mausoleum, the view over the coast and the mountains is particularly beautiful.
+Cavtat is also the capital of Konavlje, a small strip of hills rich in an exceptionally vibrant traditional culture.
+In Čilipi, you can enjoy folk music and dancing in the village square on Sunday mornings.
+To round off your fourth day, you’ll travel on to the beautiful neighbouring country, Montenegro.
+Here you’ll stay for four nights in one of our Caractère hotels on the Montenegrin coast.

 Day 5: Budva and Sveti Stefan

-Budva is one of the oldest towns on the Adriatic coast, known for its vast beaches and vibrant nightlife.
-During summer, the town turns into an open-air theatre with plenty of local and international activities, shows and a festival.
-The citadel and its ramparts, with an open-air theatre offer a great view of Budva's rooftops.
+Budva is one of the oldest towns on the Adriatic coast, known for its extensive beaches and its vibrant nightlife.
+During the summer, the town transforms into an open-air theatre with numerous local and international events, shows and a festival.
+The citadel and its ramparts, featuring an open-air theatre, offer a beautiful view over the rooftops of Budva.
 Next, take a stroll along the exclusive and picturesque hotel island of Sveti Stefan.
-Nowadays, this small peninsula with its two beaches is connected to the mainland by a long sand tongue.
-This peaceful spot has become a private and exclusive resort, it is even nicknamed the 'Saint-Tropez of Montenegro'.
+This small peninsula, with its two beaches, is now connected to the mainland by a long sandbar.
+This peaceful spot has become a private and exclusive seaside resort; it has even been nicknamed the ‘Saint-Tropez of Montenegro’.

 Day 6: The Bay of Kotor

-Among the 10 most beautiful bays in the world, the Bay of Kotor is also called the southernmost fjord in Europe.
-The walled town of Kotor, a former fishing village and Unesco World Heritage Site, exudes a special softness with its Venetian campaniles and palaces.
-As the highlight of this round trip, you'll take a drive around this bay.
-Your last stop during this round trip is a visit to Perast, it owns two islets and is completely car-free.
+The Bay of Kotor is one of the 10 most beautiful bays in the world and is also known as Europe’s southernmost fjord.
+The walled town of Kotor, a former fishing village and UNESCO World Heritage Site, exudes a special charm with its Venetian bell towers and palaces.
+As the highlight of this tour, you’ll take a drive around the bay.
+Your final stop on this tour is a visit to Perast, which boasts two small islands and is entirely car-free.

 Day 7: Cetinje and Lovćen National Park

-Cetinje is the former capital of Montenegro and has numerous museums and a visitor centre with information on various hiking trails.
-Lovćen National Park houses one of the most important monuments, the mausoleum of Njegoš with sculptures by renowned Croatian sculptor Ivan Meštrovíć.
-This place still holds special significance for many Montenegrins as a symbol of freedom.
-Stirovnik is the highest peak of the Lovćen Mountains, from where you have a magnificent view of the Bay of Kotor.
+Cetinje is the former capital of Montenegro and features numerous museums and a visitor centre with information on the various walking routes.
+Lovćen National Park is home to one of the most important monuments, the mausoleum of Njegoš, featuring sculptures by the renowned Croatian sculptor Ivan Meštrović.
+For many Montenegrins, this place still holds special significance as a symbol of freedom.
+Stirovnik is the highest peak of the Lovćen Mountains, offering a magnificent view of the Bay of Kotor.

-Your trip is almost over and you will return to Dubrovnik with a head full of memories and a heart full of joy.
-Here you will return your rental car and wait for your return flight home.
-Don't feel like returning home yet?
-No problem, as we will arrange for you to stay a few more nights in one of our Caractère hotels.
+Your trip is almost over and you’re heading back to Dubrovnik with a head full of memories and a heart full of joy, where you’ll return your hire car and wait for your return flight home.
+Not quite ready to head home yet?
+No problem, we can arrange for you to stay a few more nights in one of our Caractère hotels.

 Why book with Caractère?